 Lisbon, Portugal is a fun and lively place to visit.
-There is plenty to keep you entertained for in Lisbon with kids for several days or even a week.
+There is plenty to keep you entertained in Lisbon with kids for several days or even a week.
 But the city also makes for a great place to base yourself if you want to explore more of Portugal.
-There are several easy day trips from Lisbon that are less than 2-3 hours from the city center.
+In fact, there are numerous easy day trips from Lisbon that are less than 2-3 hours from the city center.

 Incredible day trips from Lisbon, Portugal

 Whether you have just a few days to explore Portugal or several weeks, Lisbon is conveniently located within a short drive or train ride to several great day trip destinations.

 While some of these places are accessible by train, others are great additions to a Portugal road trip and are easier to visit by car.

 You could even combine Portugal, Spain and Morocco into a longer trip to explore the Iberian Peninsula and the North African country just 8 miles away across the Strait of Gibraltar.